Categories

 Il Makiage Primer – No Filter Poreless Base Smoothing – my honest review

-I’ve never been one for primers – it’s just something else to add on my face which if you’ve read any other of my blogs, you’ll know I try to limit the number as much as possible.
+I’ve never been one for primers – it’s just something else to add on my face.
+If you’ve read any other of my blogs, you’ll know I try to limit the number as much as possible.
 I’ve always thought they were a bit of a gimmick, but after reading the reviews I decided to put this to the test and see whether or not it makes my makeup last even longer than normal.

-I’ve been super impressed with both the Il Makiage foundation and concealer recently, so I thought I’d give this a go, as it’s my favourite beauty brand at the moment.
+I’ve been super impressed with both the Il Makiage foundation and concealer recently, so I thought I’d give this primer a go!

 What do I want from a primer?